redox-os/redox/CONTRIBUTING.md

 ## Important Places to Contribute

-(Before starting to contribute you **must** read the [Website FAQ](https://www.redox-os.org/faq/) and the [Redox Book](https://doc.redox-os.org/book/))
+Before starting to contribute, we recommend reading the [Website FAQ](https://www.redox-os.org/faq/) and the [Redox Book](https://doc.redox-os.org/book/).

-You can contribute to the Redox documentation and code on the following repositories:
+You can contribute to the Redox documentation and code on the following repositories (non-exhaustive, easiest first):

-(The order is based on difficulty, easy things first)

 - [Website](https://gitlab.redox-os.org/redox-os/website)
 - [Book](https://gitlab.redox-os.org/redox-os/book) - High-level documentation